kibo-web-app-dev-jan-23/final-project---crud-app-code_organizers/README.md

 # Activity Tracking Aplication

-Actilog is a flask application that is built to allow users signup and log their activities.
+This is a flask application that is built to allow users signup and log their activities.
 Each user has to register with a unique email after which they can log activities and update them as required.

 ## Set Up